opentripplanner/OpenTripPlanner/doc/user/BuildConfiguration.md

 List stop places that should route to centroid.

-This field contains a list of stop place ids for which the centroid will be used instead of the stop coordinates.
+This field contains a list of stop place ids for which the centroid will be used instead of the stop coordinates when routing to the stop place.

 When doing street routing from/to a station the default behaviour is to route to any of the stop place child quays.
 This can cause strange results for stop places that have quays spread over a large area.

 For some stop places you might instead wish to use the centroid of the stop place as the source/destination for street routing.
 In this case the centroid will be used both for direct street search and for access/egress street search where the stop place is used as the start/end of the access/egress.